m8tin/cis/README.md

 How it works
 ------------
-We add a webhook to each gitea repository that belongs to ISS:
+We add a webhook to each gitea repository that belongs to CIS:
  - __Taget URL:__   https://YOUR.JENKINS.DOMAIN/generic-webhook-trigger/invoke?token=YOUR_TOKEN
  - __HTTP-Method:__ POST
  - __Trigger On:__  Push Events